 Step 15.
 (Optional) If IP SLA Track is enabled, enter the number of the SLA track that verifies the connectivity in the Tracking Object field.
 This value was entered in the SLA Tracks page.
 You can use one up to 64.

 Step 16.
 (Optional) IP SLA Track is enabled, enter the decrement value in the Decrement field.
 If the track object state is down, the VRRP priority of the router is decremented by this value.
 You can use one to 253 and the default is 10.

 Step 17.
 Enter how frequently advertisement packets are sent in the Advertisement Interval field.

 Note: In this example, 1000 is used.

 Step 19.
 (Optional) Click Save to save the settings to the startup configuration file.

-Note: The Master/Backup Status area of the IPv4 VRRP Virtual Router Table should display the status of the virtual router that you have configured.
-If you intend to configure a backup virtual router, the status should display as Backup.
+Note: The active/standby Status area of the IPv4 VRRP Virtual Router Table should display the status of the virtual router that you have configured.
+If you intend to configure a standby virtual router, the status should display as standby.